-The gluing is the most important factor of deciding whether or not bamboo flooring is eco-friendly.
+The gluing is the most important factor in deciding whether or not bamboo flooring is eco-friendly.
 Certified manufacturers use glue that doesn’t contain formaldehyde.
 So, you should be very careful in picking the right product.

-After the planks are glued and milled, they get stained in order to have a long-lasting product that can deal with every day use.
+After the planks are glued and milled, they get stained in order to have a long-lasting product that can deal with everyday use.

 In the end, there are 2-3 added steps compared to manufactured wood floors (not solid wood floors).
-Hence, it is a bit more labor intensive and uses more electricity.
+Hence, it is a bit more labor-intensive and uses more electricity.
 Then again, you are not supporting the felling of precious trees that needed decades to grow.

 How is bamboo processed into fabrics?